Charles Hamilton (female husband): The court case

-In 1746, Hamilton was brought before the summer Quarter Sessions in Taunton, Somerset.
+In 1746, Charles was brought before the summer quarter sessions in Taunton, Somerset.
 According to the local newspaper report, "There was a great Debate for some Time in Court about the Nature of her Crime, and what to call it, but at last it was agreed that she should be charged with fraud."
 At the time of the trial, there was no clear legal procedure to prosecute such cases.
 The records show that it was not so much the fact that Hamilton dressed and worked as a man that was a problem, but rather the fact of having deceitfully contrived penetrative sex.

-Hamilton was charged under the vagrancy act of 1744.
-This act was meant to prosecute lack of employment or deceitful attitudes, mostly related to deceitful ways of acquiring money.
-However, the charges retained against people prosecuted for vagrancy were vague and diverse, they were seen as a way to maintain order by restricting mobility and consolidating gender and sexual norms that were not precisely named.
-In fact Hamilton was detained with men charged with crimes of bastardy or concerning settlement under the custody of William Hodges.
-The authorities were concerned about ruling over the mobility and sexual lives of strangers to the community, concerned about them taking their responsibilities with the women and children that these men had.
-Hamilton's case was the only one not involving paternity, money or bastardy.
-During the trial, members of Hamilton's community wrote a letter to the clerk asking for severe punishment.
-They wanted public humiliation and to ensure that Hamilton would never again be able to live as a man.
+Charles was charged under the Vagrancy Act 1744 (17 Geo.
+2. c.
+5).
+This act was meant to prosecute lack of employment or vagrancy as a deceitful means of acquiring money.
+However, as the potential charges under the act were vague and diverse, the act became a way of maintaining social order by restricting mobility and consolidating gender and sexual norms that were not precisely named.
+During the trial, members of Charles's community wrote a letter to the court clerk asking for severe punishment.
+They wanted public humiliation and to ensure that Charles would never again be able to live as a man.

 Depositions

 Charles Hamilton's deposition

-According to Hamilton's own deposition, she was born in Somerset, the daughter of Mary and William Hamilton.
+Charles was born in Somerset, and was initially known as Mary, the daughter of Mary and William Hamilton.
 Her family later moved to Scotland.
-When she was fourteen, she used her brother's clothes to pose as a boy, travelled to Northumberland and entered the service of a Dr. Edward Green (described in the deposition as a "mountebank") and later of a Dr. Finey Green.
+When she was fourteen, she used her brother's clothes to pose as a boy, travelled to Northumberland and entered the service of a Dr Edward Green (described in the deposition as a "mountebank") and later of Dr Finley Green.
 She studied to become a "quack doctor" as an apprentice of the two unlicensed practitioners.
 In 1746, she moved to Wells, and set up a medical practice of her own under the name Charles Hamilton.
 She met Mary Price, a relative of her landlady, whom she married in July 1746.
-The marriage lasted for two months before Hamilton's so called «true sex» was discovered, and Hamilton was arrested.
+The marriage lasted for two months before Hamilton's so called "true sex" was discovered, and Charles was arrested.

 Mary Price's deposition

 A deposition from Mary Price says that after the marriage she and Hamilton travelled selling medicines.
 During the marriage Hamilton "entered her body several times, which made this examinant believe, at first, that the said Hamilton was a real man, but soon had reason to judge that the said Hamilton was not a man, but a woman."
 When they were in Glastonbury, Price confronted her.
-Hamilton admitted the truth to Price, at which point she reported the matter and Hamilton was arrested.
+Charles admitted the truth to Price, at which point she reported the matter and Hamilton was arrested.